mariodruiz/PYNQ/docs/source/faqs.rst

 Wireless network to communicate with your LAN - check your equipment documentation for details.)

-You can also connect a WiFi dongle to the board, and set up the board to connect to the wireless network.
+You can also connect a USB WiFi dongle to the board, and set up the board to connect to the wireless network.
 Your host PC can then connect to the same wireless network to connect to the board.

 How can I enable wireless access point?
 ---------------------------------------